alchemy-bootcamp-one-spring-2018/bus-mall/assets/user_stories.md

 As a developer, I need:

-1. to be able to quickly change the number of images displayed in case marketing changes its mind.
+1. to be able to quickly change the number of images displayed at a time in case marketing changes its mind.
 2. to be able to easily add new images to the file as marketing finds new products to try.
 3. to be able to easily change how many decisions the user is required to make before they are finished, in case marketing wants to vary the length of the focus sessions.